Couple walking hand in hand near a waterfall surrounded by forest.

 Inglis Falls, Grey County

 The Niagara Escarpment is a geological wonder; this raised stretch of land slopes on one side but drops sharply on others.
-The term for this landform is a cuesta, and it’s responsible for the trail of waterfalls extending from Manitoulin to our country’s biggest falls in Niagara.
-On the northern end of the cuesta is some serious waterfall country.
+The term for this landform is a cuesta, and it’s responsible for the trail of waterfalls extending from Manitoulin south to the country’s biggest falls in Niagara.
+At the northern end of the cuesta is some serious waterfall country.

 Take the trip towards Owen Sound, a three-hour drive from Toronto.
 One of the eight waterfalls in the vicinity of the town is Inglis Falls.
-It’s located within a conservation area containing over seven kilometres of hiking trails, including ones which take you to platforms overlooking the 18-metre falls.
+It’s located within a conservation area that contains over seven kilometres of hiking trails, including trails leading to platforms overlooking the 18-metre falls.

 There is a day rate to park at Grey Sauble Conservation Areas, which can be paid by debit or credit on arrival.